An algebraic approach to Harder-Narasimhan filtrations: Maximal green sequences

-The implications of $\tau$-tilting theory are multiple, some of them yet to be understood.
+The implications of $\tau$-tilting theory in representation theory are multiple, some of them yet to be understood.
 For instance, it was already mentioned before the relation of this theory with cluster algebras.
 From a more representation theoretic point of view, $\tau$-tilting theory has the fundamental property of describing all functorially finite torsion classes.
+An overview of this rich subject can be found in \cite{TreffingerSurvey}.
 The exact definition of functorial finiteness is not necessary for the results of this paper and it will be skipped.